fakahil/PyPD/README.md

 - `platescale`: the pixel size in arcseconds
 - `size`: the size of the detector in pixels

-This class allows the user to compute
+This class allows the user to compute:

 ## The `minimization` class: